guyleneewane1/Learning--journal/README.md

 # Emma's Learning Journal

 Hello, My name is Emma, I am leaning how to code.
-Find me on Githu:
+Find me on Github:

 Your site should exist at https://USERNAME.github.io/learning-journal/ The “source” for your site should be README.md file, written with Markdown